Spot-throated hummingbird: Distribution and habitat

 The spot-throated hummingbird is generally considered to occur only in Peru, on the west slope of the Andes and the Marañon River valley from near the Ecuadorean border south to Ancash Department.
 Undocumented sight records in far southern Ecuador lead the South American Classification Committee of the American Ornithological Society to list it as hypothetical in that country.
 It inhabits arid scrublands and the edges of deciduous forest.
 In elevation in the Andes it mostly occurs between 900 and 1900 m but is found locally as low as 200 m.
 In the Marañon valley it occurs between 350 and 2800 m.

 Behavior

 Movement

 The movements of the spot-throated hummingbird, if any, have not been documented.

 Feeding

 The spot-throated hummingbird forages for nectar from the understory to the mid-strata.
 Though details of the flowering plants it favors are lacking, it is known to feed at Inga trees, Agave, and banana (Musa).
 In addition to nectar, it feeds on small arthropods caught on the wing.

 Breeding

-The spot-throated hummingbird's breeding phenology and nest have not been described.
+The spot-throated hummingbird's nest and eggs remained undescribed until 2024.
+The description's authors examined specimens that had apparently been collected in the late 1800s and preserved in the Natural History Museum of Berlin.
+The nest is a small cup of plant fibers, seeds, and thin twigs with plant fragments at its base and lined with plant down and other plant material.
+Photographs of a nest taken in January 2016 show an external covering of lichens.
+The single 1800s egg was white without other markings.
+The 2016 photograph includes a female on the nest; a photograph of a nest with two eggs was taken in November 2007.
+These data indicate a breeding season that includes at least November to January.
+The incubation period and time to fledging remain unknown.